Experimental Designs for Accelerated Degradation Tests Based on Linear Mixed Effects Models

 $\sigma_u^2(t) = \mathbf{f}_2(t)^T \BS\Sigma_\gamma \mathbf{f}_2(t)$ is the variance of the mean degradation path $\mu_u(t)$ at time $t$, and $\Phi$ denotes the distribution function of the standard normal distribution.
 Here it is tacitly assumed that the variance $\sigma_\mu^2(t)$ of the mean degradation path is greater than zero for every $t \geq 0$.
 This condition is satisfied, in particular, when the variance covariance matrix $\BS\Sigma_\gamma$ of the random effects is positive definite.

 We will be interested in quantiles $t_\alpha$ of the failure time distribution, i.\,e.\ $\mathrm{P}(T \leq t_\alpha) = \alpha$.
 For each $\alpha$ the quantile $t_\alpha$ gives the time up to which under normal use conditions (at least) $\alpha \cdot 100$ percent of the units fail and (at least) $(1 - \alpha) \cdot 100$ percent of the units persist.
 The quantiles $t_\alpha$ are increasing in $\alpha$.
-Note that this standard definition of quantiles is in contrast to the``upper'' quantiles ($t_{1-\alpha}$) used in \citep{doi:10.1002/asmb.2061} where percentages of failures and persistence are reversed.
+Note that this standard definition of quantiles is in contrast to the``upper'' quantiles ($t_{1-\alpha}$) used in \cite{doi:10.1002/asmb.2061} where percentages of failures and persistence are reversed.
 Of particular importance is the median $t_{0.5}$ up to which under normal use conditions half of the units fails and half of the units persist ($\alpha = 0.5$).
 Other characteristics of interest may be the five or ten percent quantiles $t_{0.05}$ and $t_{0.1}$ which give the times up to which $95$ or $90\,\%$ percent of the units persist, respectively.
 By (\ref{eq-failure-time-distribution}) these quantiles can be determined as the solutions of the equation

 where $z_\alpha = \Phi^{-1}(\alpha)$ is the $\alpha$-quantile of the standard normal distribution.
 For the median ($\alpha = 1/2$) we have $z_{0.5} = 0$ and, hence the median failure time $t_{0.5}$ is the solution of $\mu(t) = y_0$, i.\,e.\ the aggregate degradation path reaches the threshold at time $t_{0.5}$.
 Note that the function $h$ represents the failure time distribution function $F_T$ on a normal Q-Q-plot scale.
 In the particular case of straight lines for the mean degradation paths, i.\,e.\ $\mathbf{f}_2(t) = (1,t)^T,$ the function $h(t)$ specifies to